-The Faversham Hop Festival is an annual two-day, free, family event and will be held on Saturday and Sunday September 1st and 2nd in 2018.
+The Faversham Hop Festival is an annual two-day, free, family event, which unfortunately has been cancelled again in 2021 due to the uncertainty and social distancing requirements Covid 19 brings.
 Set against the backdrop of the medieval gem of Faversham town centre, this festival commemorates the golden days of hop-picking when families would come to Kent and pass the evenings with music and stories.

 Dating back to 1990, the Faversham Hop Festival is the ideal atmosphere to evoke nostalgic memories, while encouraging families and friends to meet and enjoy a variety of free entertainment.
 It also encourages visitors to Faversham and thus helps to boost and sustain the local economy.

 For more information as it is released please visit the official Faversham Hop Festival.

 Faversham Fringe - Faversham’s very own performing arts festival (Await 2021 Details)